 First of all, it's important to understand that not everything is your fault.
 You didn't invent this culture of (often false) efficiency, nor did you design your own brain.

 Whenever you feel guilty and think that you are not trying hard enough, give yourself a break.
 As a figure of speech – be kind to yourself – but also literally.
 Taking regular breaks, such as going for a short walk, or doing a short meditation will help you "reset" your brain.
 Not opening your email first thing in the morning, but getting something done while your brain is still fresh.
+Being more selective on which information you allow into your brain and doing one thing at the time can help you feel less overwhelmed.

 More than these individual measures, it is also the responsibility of an organisation to create a more humane and brain-friendly culture.